Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is not geographically based.
 Information for a specific state/city can be researched on the BLS website.

-Health information specialist
+Health information

-A bachelor’s degree in health administration can help you learn skills to become a health information specialist.
+• Education: A bachelor’s degree in health administration can help you learn skills to become a health information specialist.
 To further strengthen their candidacy in the field, aspiring health information specialists may obtain a master’s degree in health administration with a concentration in informatics.

-Healthcare manager or administrator
+Healthcare management or administration

 Educational careers provide the opportunity to teach students in a variety of fields.
 Behavioral science, meanwhile, offers opportunities for both research and hands-on careers.